c3kay/hoyolab-rss-feeds/README.md

 Simple logs at level `INFO` are written to the terminal by default.
 If a file path is given via parameter (`-l /path/to/out.log`), the logs are written to this file.

-If the application is run via code, the logger must be [configured](https://docs.python.org/3.11/howto/logging.html#configuring-logging) separately.
+If the application is used as module, the logger must be [configured](https://docs.python.org/3.11/howto/logging.html#configuring-logging) separately.
 The application specific logger is available by: